Major in Media Arts and Design

 • 2 Media Practice and Design courses;

-• 1 Capstone course, taken during the student’s final year.
+• 2 Capstone courses, taken during the student’s final year.

 These requirements aim to give students a well-rounded foundation in theoretical and historical aspects of media and design while also affording them opportunities for creativity.
 These courses will also prepare them for a multitude of media professions and fields, whether they aim to study media further in graduate school or become practitioners and artists.